 You have the right to request Debt Validation.
 Once you’ve made the request, the debt collector is legally obligated to send a debt validation to you in writing.
 This document contains all of the details of the debt for which the collection agency is pursuing you.
 If there are any inaccuracies or misrepresentations on this validation you have the right to dispute it.

-Debt collectors cannot agree to do one thing and then do the the other.
-If they make a promise to clear your debt line entry from its report to the credit bureaus in exchange for settlement of the debt, then they must do so.
-Unless you get it in writing however, you have no proof that the agreement was ever made.
+Debt collectors cannot agree to do one thing and then do the other.
+If they make a promise to clear your debt line entry from its report to the credit bureaus in exchange for the settlement of the debt, then they must do so.
+Unless you get it in writing, however, you have no proof that the agreement was ever made.

 Dealing with Debt Collectors Like Transworld Systems

 Despite the protections set forth by the FDCPA, violations still occur.
-Whether a debt collector is aware of the violations and fully engaged in the unlawful practice, or an honest mistake has occurred, you’ll need to make sure you are protecting your rights.
+Whether a debt collector is aware of the violations and fully engaged in the unlawful practice or an honest mistake has occurred, you’ll need to make sure you are protecting your rights.

 Put Everything In Writing

-Fully record all of your correspondence with the debt collector and require the collector only communicate with you in writing.
+Fully record all of your correspondence with the debt collector and require the collector to only communicate with you in writing.
 If you request a Debt Validation report, request it in writing.
-If you agree upon a payment settlement agreement in exchange for removal of the debt, make sure that correspondence is in writing.
+If you agree upon a payment settlement agreement in exchange for the removal of the debt, make sure that correspondence is in writing.
 Discuss nothing over the phone.
 Having all correspondence in writing means you can prove everything you say about your experience with the debt collector.

 Credit Report Disputes

 Always make a Request for Validation with any new collector that comes knocking on your door within thirty days of the initial correspondence.
 If you do find inaccuracies, you’ll need to file a credit report dispute with each of the three credit bureaus: Equifax, TransUnion, and Experian, in an effort to resolve the mistake or remove the credit line completely from your report.